MrRose765/GitLab-Bot-identification/README.md

 had at least 5 events on the 5 January 2025.
 - `GitLab`: Dataset from GitLab used in this project.
 (Not yet created)
 ### Activity Mapping
-- `RABBIT`: Activity mapping used in [RABBIT](https://github.com/natarajan-chidambaram/RABBIT)
+- `rbmap`: Activity mapping used in [RABBIT](https://github.com/natarajan-chidambaram/RABBIT)
 - `ghmap`: Activity mapping developed in [ghmap](https://github.com/uhourri/ghmap)
 ### Models
-- `BIMBAS`: Trained model used in [RABBIT](https://github.com/natarajan-chidambaram/RABBIT)
+- `BIMBAS`: pre-trained model from [RABBIT](https://github.com/natarajan-chidambaram/RABBIT)
-- `BIMBASELINE`: BIMBAS architecture but trained on the new dataset with the activity mapping of RABBIT.
+- `BIMBASELINE`: BIMBAS architecture but trained on the new dataset with rbmap.
 - `BIMBIS`: BIMBAS architecture but trained on the new dataset with ghmap.
 - `BIMLAB`: BIMBAS architecture but trained on GitLab dataset with ghmap activity mapping.
 ### Evaluations
 For the evaluations, we will use a convention.
 The convention is like `MODEL-DATASET-MAPPING`.
-For example, `BIMBASELINE-NEW-RABBIT` means the BIMBASELINE model trained on the new dataset with the activity mapping of RABBIT.
+For example, `BIMBASELINE-New-rbmap` means the BIMBASELINE model tested on the new dataset with rbmap.